Table of contents

 Best Time to Hike

-In general, July through September is the best time to hike the Skyline Trail, although those who are prepared for rain, snow, and mud can trek through the shoulder seasons.
+Aside from wildfire season, those prepared for rain, snow, and mud can trek through the shoulder seasons.
 Snowpack is a key factor for trip planning in this area, as snow can linger on the passes, especially The Notch, until late in the summer.
-Rain and snow can fall at any time of year and freezing temperatures are possible even in summer months.
+Rain and snow can fall at any time of year, and freezing temperatures are possible even in summer months.

 As always, be prepared to diligently monitor current and upcoming weather conditions before your trek in this region.
 Before heading out, reference the Jasper National Park trail report for up-to-date conditions.